 Can’t decide which one is for you?
 Well, we’ve produced a Wix how-to for each tool that shows you how to create a site for sore eyes (sorry, couldn’t resist).

 If you’ve compared the top website builders out there and come to the conclusion that Wix is for you, then a lot of your work is already done.
-But there’s still one more decision to make before Wix does the rest of the heavy lifting: you need to pick a pricing plan.
+All you need to do now is head to Wix, click on any of the large blue ‘Get Started’ buttons, and create your account.